 - The potatoes are great on their own as a simple lemon-herb style Greek potato.

-- During the summer we swap out the sundried tomatoes for a small tomatos from the garden.
+- During the summer we swap out the sundried tomatoes for cherry tomatoes from the garden.
 Cut in half and remove the seeds.
 Then dice and mix into the feta topping.

 💬 Frequently Asked Questions